ajkami/ML-Cancer-Prediction/README.md

 # ML-Cancer-Prediction

-Machine learning model that uses numpy, pandas, and sklearn to make a model that predicts which type of cancer (Malignant or Belign) a specific person has based off of medical information
+Machine learning model that uses numpy, pandas, and sklearn to make a model that predicts which type of cancer (Malignant or Benign) a specific person has based off of medical information